mschoettle/website/docs/blog/posts/2024/blog-relaunched.md

 In a follow-up post I wrote about the process of [migrating Wordpress posts to Markdown](../2025/migrate-wordpress-posts-markdown.md).

+One of the decisions I made is that I will make the repository behind this website public.

 ### Project

 This is the first project where I used [`uv`](https://docs.astral.sh/uv/) from the start and it's been great.